gristlabs/grist-help/help/automatic-backups.md

 # Automatic Backups

 Grist automatically saves backups of your documents as you work on them.
-These backups -- or snapshots -- of the document, can be examined at any time.
+These backups -- or snapshots -- of the document can be examined at any time.

-Grist retains more frequent snapshots of recent changes, and less frequest ones as you go back in time.
+Grist retains more frequent snapshots of recent changes, and less frequent ones as you go back in time.
 For example, hourly snapshots are retained for about a day, but monthly snapshots are retained for more than a year.